April 26th, 2017

 When An Expensive Scope Goes Bad

-Recently, this editor had a major-brand 8-25x50mm scope go bad.
+A few seasons back, this editor had a major-brand 8-25x50mm scope go bad.
 How did I know I had a problem?
 Well the first sign was a wild “drop-down” flyer at a 600-yard match.
 After shooting a two-target relay, I took a look at my targets.
 My first 5-shot group had five shots, fairly well centered, in about 2.2″.
 Pretty good.
 Everything was operating fine.
 Then I looked at the second target.
 My eye was drawn to four shots, all centered in the 10 Ring, measuring about 2.4″.
 But then I saw the fifth shot.
 It was a good 18″ low, straight down from the X. And I really mean straight down — if you drew a plumb line down from the center of the X, it would pass almost through the fifth shot.

 That was disconcerting, but since I had never had any trouble with this scope before, I assumed it was a load problem (too little powder?), or simple driver error (maybe I flinched or yanked the trigger?).
 Accordingly, I didn’t do anything about the scope, figuring the problem was me or the load.

 Even expensive scopes can fail, or start to perform erratically — and that can happen without warning, or for no apparent reason.
 Here are some signs that you may be having scope issues.

 1. Click count has changed signficantly from established zero at known range.

 2. Noticeably different click “feel” as you rotate turrets, or turrets feel wobbly.

 3. Inability to set Adjustable Objective or side focus to get sharp target image.